 Sabbatical (max.
 6 months)

 The visitor is expected to contribute to knowledge exchange in the field of quantum information technology in general, and at least one of the catalyst (CAT) programs and Lines of Action (AL) of the Quantum Delta NL programme in particular.
-Possible activities include seminars, lecture series, instruction of specialized equipment, etc. These activities are be described in the application form and in a concise final report at the end of the sabbatical, that will serve as the basis for a QDNL newsletter item
+Possible activities include seminars, lecture series, instruction of specialized equipment, etc. These activities are described in the application form and in a concise final report at the end of the sabbatical, that will serve as the basis for a QDNL news item.

 It is also possible to request a contribution for a sabbatical at a foreign knowledge institution or company for applicants with a (permanent) appointment in the Netherlands.
 Such a contribution will be granted in the form of co-financing, i.e. in addition to funds from the own employer and the receiving party.
 As a guideline, a maximum of €2,500 per month applies.